Mental health matters too

 What can I do to support Parkinson's UK's work?

-You can help us improve the system by sharing your experience, good or bad, of mental health support.
+You can also help us improve the system by sharing your experience, good or bad, of mental health support.
 We need examples of where things have worked well, and where the current system needs to improve for people with Parkinson’s.

 Your personal stories will have a real impact, helping influence decision makers.